 Across higher education the focus on enhancing all aspects of teaching and learning remains a critical issue for those seeking to provide an outstanding student experience at all levels of taught provision.
 At the heart of excellent teaching is curriculum design – to achieve great curriculum design requires excellent staff and the result of great curriculum design is an improved student experience and increased student success.

-Advance HE’s Teaching and Learning Conference 2020 will continue to position the spotlight firmly on teaching in a global context, in particular this year the conference will explore creative thinking for enhancing the student experience and improving educational outcomes and experience.
-The conference will focus on all aspects of teaching and learning from initial curriculum design, through improving assessment and feedback, creative initiatives to retain students, and work that results in improved attainment.
+Advance HE’s Teaching and Learning Conference 2020 continued to position the spotlight firmly on teaching in a global context, in particular this year, the conference explored creative thinking for enhancing the student experience and improving educational outcomes and experience.
+The conference focussed on all aspects of teaching and learning from initial curriculum design, through improving assessment and feedback, creative initiatives to retain students, and work that results in improved attainment.
 All these elements along with other aspects of teaching and learning result in increased student success and satisfaction.